kumarpiyushraj/Visual-Product-Matcher-HF/README.md

 ### ✅ Optimization Tips

-- Use **centered, well-lit product photos** for 20–30% better cosine similarity scores
+- Use **centered, well-lit product images** — CLIP semantic matching improves 20–30% with quality inputs
-- For **web mode**, always ensure the URL resolves to a direct image (ending in `.jpg` / `.png`)
+- For **web mode**, ensure the URL resolves directly to an image file — not an HTML page containing an image
-- Consider **GPU acceleration** on Hugging Face Spaces for catalogs exceeding 100 products
+- `torch.set_num_threads(1)` is already set in `app.py` — optimal for HF Spaces CPU tier
-- Implement **result caching** (e.g., MD5-keyed Redis) for frequently queried hero images
+- The `product_vectors.json` NumPy matrix is built at startup — no per-query disk I/O
-- Compress images to under **1MB before upload** — CLIP resize to 320×320 makes quality above that redundant
+- For catalogs beyond 50 products, consider **Pinecone** or **Weaviate** for approximate nearest neighbor search

 <br/><br/>